7 Reasons to Love the Overwater Bungalows at Punta Caracol Acqua Lodge

 To top things off, the aquamarine water is crystal clear and warm.

-2) They’re cute Panama overwater bungalows
+2) These Panama overwater bungalows are seriously cute

-Did you ever spend summers as a child at a rustic cottage?
+Did you ever spend summers as a child at a cottage?
 That’s how these cabins feel inside.

 Punta Caracol Suites

-There are five Punta Caracol Suites.
+We stayed in one of the five Punta Caracol Suites.

 The main story of each of these cabins has painted wood floors, wooden roll-up blinds over the windows, open wood shelves, two narrow daybeds and a small round table.